 Hebrews 6:1-4 “Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, Of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.
 And this will we do, if God permit.
 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost,..”

 The letter of the scripture “kills” (i.e. spiritually kills) when those who are unlearned (not moved by the Holy Spirit) interpret the scripture carnally or naturally.
 Again those who are unlearned are those who are not guided (moved) and not being carried (moved) by the Holy Spirit.
 The unlearned are those whose eyes have not yet been enlightened by the Holy Spirit.
 The Holy Spirit is a specific spirit of understanding, and it is one that is spiritual not carnal.
 And with Holy Spirit enlightenment comes “leaving the principles of the doctrine of Christ….”
 (Hebrews 6:1, above).
 This “leaving” the principles of the doctrine, is a kind of weaning of the milk spoken of in Isaiah 28 above.
 The principles of the “doctrine” are carnal things and interpretations like baptisms, resurrection of the dead, and eternal judgment (i.e. carnal understandings like physical baptisms, resurrection of physically dead people, eternal hell fire, etc.).
 This tells us these basic carnal principals need to be left and we need to move on to the spirit of the matter.
-And once we are enlightened with the understanding, we understand the carnal interpretation is meaningless and actually kills the spiritual way.
-But it says this only happens to us “if God permit”.
+And once we are enlightened with the understanding, we understand the carnal interpretation is a story to be used as a base for understanding the allegory and when understood literally actually kills the spiritual way.
+But it says seeing the spirit of the matter only happens to us “if God permit”.

 Being taught by the Holy Spirit means having a mind that is changed by the light of spiritual understanding.
 But remember the scriptures are not written spiritually, they are a carnal letter because that is what is read, and that is what is understood first.
 So we must gain the knowledge of the Spirit and be guided by that spiritual knowledge to “rightly divide” the word of truth (2 Timothy 2:15)